Kishan-Patel-dev/AI-Agents/Unit-3-Usecase-for-Agent-RAG/README.md

 # 🧠 Unit 3: Use Cases for Agent RAG

-This unit focuses on **Retrieval-Augmented Generation (RAG)** - a powerful technique that combines the capabilities of LLMs with custom knowledge bases to create more informed and contextually aware AI agents.
+This unit focuses on **Agentic RAG system** Retrieval-Augmented Generation (RAG) - a powerful technique that combines the capabilities of LLMs with custom knowledge bases to create more informed and contextually aware AI agents.

 ![Agent RAG](../assets/thumbnail3.jpg)